Namyalg/finance-aggregator/backend/README.md

 ### Steps to run
-- Clone the folder from the Github Repository
 - Install the dependencies using `npm install`

-- Run the server using `nodemon index.js` on `PORT 9001`
-- In the backend folder, create a file `.env` and add this line
+- In the backend folder, create a file `.env` and add this line `DB=mongodb+srv://admin:admin@cluster0.lbxjt.mongodb.net/finance-aggregator?retryWrites=true&w=majority` This is to connect to the database

-`DB=mongodb+srv://admin:admin@cluster0.lbxjt.mongodb.net/finance-aggregator?retryWrites=true&w=majority`

-This is to connect to the database
+- Run the server using `nodemon index.js`.
+The server will run on `PORT 9001`

 ### API Endpoints